BasicWolf/archived-kaylee/doc/src/clientapi.rst

 .. js:function:: pj.init(app_config)

-   The callback is invoked only once, when the client-side of the application is initialized.
+   The callback which is invoked only once, when the client-side of the application is initialized.
 The long-term resources like scripts and stylesheets should be imported here (e.g. via :js:func:`kl.include`) then, the :js:attr:`kl.project_imported` event should be triggered,